Mathreyu/InstagramApp/README.md

-# InstagramApp
+# Marvel Viewer

 ##Description
-- Simple Instagram API interaction which will allow you to display images taken in places nearby your current location.
+- Simple Marvel API interaction which will allow you to display images taken in places nearby your current location.

 ##Libraries used
- - Instagram API
+ - Marvel API
  - Retrofit
  - Picasso
  - ButterKnife
- - Dagger
+ - Dagger 2

 ....
 Will update this on the go.